Homeopathy

 What is it good for?

-It works well with physical symptoms (colds, flu, headaches, muscular injuries etc.) or mental situations (learning disabilities, low self esteem, depression, anxieties, addiction behaviors, OCD etc.).
+Homeopathy works well with physical symptoms (colds, flu, headaches, muscular injuries, etc.) or mental situations (learning disabilities, low self esteem, depression, anxieties, addiction behaviors, OCD, etc.).
 It is especially effective when there is a strong mind-body component such as stress-related conditions like ulcerative colitis or Crohn's disease.
 Many times the homeopathic process helps people discover new connections between their emotions and symptoms.

 Remedy Information and Resources